Skip to main content

 1. An intent — a JSON object describing exactly what you want to do

-2. One or more signatures — ECDSA P-256 signatures proving that authorized signers approved the intent
+2. One or more signatures — ECDSA P-256 signatures (or WebAuthn assertions) proving that authorized signers approved the intent

 Dakota’s policy engine re-canonicalizes the intent server-side, verifies each signature against the stored public keys, checks that the signer group’s approval threshold is met, and only then executes the action.
 This means: